DamienOConnell/f5sshbackup/README.md

 Backup F5 devices using SSH.
 F5 devices don't have an inbuilt archiving mechanism.

-1. Script runs manually or from cron.
+1. Run manually or from cron.
-2. F5 configuration is saved on the appliance.
-3. Disk space is checked to ensure there is adequate disk space to continue.
+2. Disk space is checked to ensure there is adequate disk space to continue.
-4. Configuration is saved to an archive with naming
-  <hostname>_yyyy-mm-dd_HH-MM
+3. Archive name is created in format <hostname>_yyyy-mm-dd_HH-MM
+4. F5 configuration is saved on the appliance using F5 command `tmsh save /sys ucs /var/local/ucs/<archive_name>`
-5. MD5 is calculated for the saved archive.
+5. MD5 is calculated for this archive.
-6. Archive is retrieved to chosen directory.
+6. The archive is retrieved via SSH to parameter "-d" or "--destpath" if specified, or to the current directory.
-7. MD5 is calculated for the retrieved file.
+7. MD5 is calculated for the retrieved archive.
-8. Mail message is sent to advise success or failure of these processes, md5sum and disk space free in %.
+8. A mail message is sent to advise success or failure of these processes, md5sum and disk space free in %.